 In addition, the dermaroller actually causes a bigger wound, which takes longer to heal.
 For this reason, I recommend you use what’s called a ‘dermastamp’ instead.

-To conclude this section of the article, start using a dermastamp (along with the right topical solution) to directly and very effectively encourage blood flow, reverse fibrosis and calcification and initiate new hair growth.
+To conclude this section of the article, start using a dermastamp to directly and very effectively encourage blood flow, reverse fibrosis and calcification, and initiate new hair growth.

 Take note, it’s also very important to correctly clean the roller or stamp before use.
 It must be clean otherwise you increase the risk of infection.

 I recommend cleaning with boiling hot water, then spraying with an antiseptic like Dettol, then rinsing again with boiling hot water.
 You must do this each time before you use it.

 I also recommend the 1mm sized needles.

 You can do this treatment up to twice per week, over the entire scalp.
 I don’t recommend anymore than this, since the skin needs to properly heal in between.

 1 x per week is also fine, and is probably a better frequency for a maintenance regime.

 Now let’s look at one of my favorite (and downright effective) ways to further increase hair growth.